JustinLin905/notes-to-type/ReadMe.md

 * B4 -> SAVE (CTRL + S)
 * C5 -> OPEN (CTRL + O)

 Simply play a note that is at least **35dB** loud, and the function corresponding to the note will activate.
-Pure tones work best for accuracy, but instruments and voice can also be used to produce notes for the microphone (provided they are in tune).
+Pure tones work best for accuracy, but instruments and voice can also be used to produce notes for the microphone (provided they are in tune!).

 # Editing